xabackus/mmai/README.md

 ## About me

 I'm an MIT undergrad pursuing a BS in AI and Decision Making + Mathematics (with a Physics minor) alongside an MEng in EECS.
-My research spans acoustic holograms at CSAIL, renewable energy optimization at LIDS, and dual-timescale memory systems for video agents.
-Outside of research, I'm into combinatorics, quantum computing, and building robots.
+My research has spanned machine learning for acoustic holograms at CSAIL, renewable energy optimization at LIDS, and now dual-timescale memory systems for video agents.
+I am interested in all things related to Large Multimodal Models.

 ## How this repo is organized